top of page

 Action is required.

-This has already impacted the Franklin River and Frenchmans Cap.
 If you have read this far I'm sure you too will be of the opinion that there is no wilderness more sacred.

 June 2022, roadworks have already been done.